MicrosoftDocs/microsoft-salescopilot-docs/articles/uninstall-sales-app.md

   - ai-seo-date:10/17/2023
 ---

-# Uninstall the Sales app
+# Uninstall the Sales agent

-You can uninstall the Sales app from your organization or for individual users.
+You can uninstall the Sales agent from your organization or for individual users.
 The steps to uninstall the app depend on whether you are an admin or a user.

 ## Uninstall as a user

-You can uninstall the Sales app from either Microsoft Outlook or Microsoft Teams.
+You can uninstall the Sales agent from either Microsoft Outlook or Microsoft Teams.
 Uninstalling the app from one location uninstalls it from all locations.

 1. Sign in to Microsoft Outlook or Microsoft Teams.

-1. In the navigation bar on the left, right-click the Sales app, and then select **Uninstall**.
+1. In the navigation bar on the left, right-click the Sales agent, and then select **Uninstall**.

     > [!NOTE]
     > If there's no option to uninstall the app, it's likely that the app was installed by your administrator.

 ## Uninstall as an admin

-As as admin, you can uninstall the Sales app for Outlook using the Microsoft 365 admin center or PowerShell.
+As as admin, you can uninstall the Sales agent for Outlook using the Microsoft 365 admin center or PowerShell.

-For the Sales app in Teams, you can either remove the remove the group policy assignment or block the app if your sellers no longer need it.
+For the Sales agent in Teams, you can either remove the remove the group policy assignment or block the app if your sellers no longer need it.

-### Uninstall Sales app Outlook add-in using Microsoft 365 admin center
+### Uninstall Sales agent Outlook add-in using Microsoft 365 admin center

-If you've installed the Sales app for Outlook from the Microsoft 365 admin center, it is considered as admin-deployed.
-You can remove the Sales app if your sellers no longer need it.
+If you've installed the Sales agent for Outlook from the Microsoft 365 admin center, it is considered as admin-deployed.
+You can remove the Sales agent if your sellers no longer need it.

 1. In the Microsoft 365 admin center, go to **Settings** &gt; **Integrated apps**.
 1. Select **Sales** and then select the **Configuration** tab.